 For a professional to become certified, the individual must pass an exam to certify that they have sufficient knowledge of the laws, rules and regulations, standards and requirements applicable to the use and application of fertilizer.
 The exam is offered through this website.
 No person may take the certification exam until the applicant meets the established training standards; once registered with ProFACT.rutgers.edu, the website will document and track each user's progress in training modules and certification status.

-If an individual participates in continuing education (minimum standards to be determined) during the 5 year cycle, re-certification will involve re-registration with the ProFACT program.
+If an individual obtains 8 continuing education credits during the 5 year cycle, the individual will simply move to the next cycle.
 Certified Fertilizer Applicators may receive continuing education credits for participating in NJAES-approved courses offered online or at industry meetings.
 These credits can be used to renew certification at the end of the 5-year certification cycle.
 Continuing education will address the subject areas described above.
 Qualified organizations and persons may provide continuing education courses if the materials meet the training and education standards of the certification program and are approved by NJAES.

 Those individuals that choose not to participate in continuing education during the 5 year cycle will be required to take the training and exam to be re-certified.